lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

 - **Component**: `src/pages/GameRoundPage.tsx`
   - Locks the browser history stack while a round is active by pushing a no-op state and intercepting `popstate` so the Back button cannot roll the user to a previous route mid-round.
   - On mount, the guard consults `getSessionProgress()` (Supabase `session_progress`) and redirects to any persisted route (e.g., results) before enabling the lock.
 This ensures refreshes or back-navigation land on the authoritative location instead of replaying a finished round.
+  - History locking now tracks the exact locked URL and restores it synchronously and with a queued follow-up to withstand rapid double back presses.
+The guard also synchronizes the locked URL when route segments change so the lock follows router-driven updates.
   - Lock releases automatically when the player is redirected out of the round (e.g., to `/results`) and cleans up the listener on unmount.
   - **Server contract**: `session_progress` rows are upserted via `upsertSessionProgress()` when a round completes so the guard knows the latest safe destination.
+  - Confirming a navigation request explicitly clears the lock before performing the router transition, preventing the interceptor from immediately rewinding the user after they confirm.
+  - Confirmation dialog copy defaults to "Leave Page?" to match browser terminology in the `beforeunload` prompt.

 ### GameRoundPage Hook Ordering (2025-10-25)